SpaceCondor/tap-mssql/README.md

 # tap-mssql

-`tap-mssql` is a Singer tap for MSSQL.
+`tap-mssql` is a Singer tap for MSSQL / SQL Server.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.